 Pro-biotech NGOs in the country include the Czech Biotechnology Society and Biotrin.
-To the contrary, organizations like Greenpeace and some other green-oriented NGOs have published scandalous articles in order to threaten consumers.
-Czechs are known for being quite pragmatic, and when compared to other EU member states they appear as being rather liberal on this issue.
+On the other side of the debate, organizations like Greenpeace and some other green-oriented NGOs have published scandalous articles in order to scare consumers.
+Czechs are known for being quite pragmatic, and when compared to other EU member states they appear to be rather liberal on this issue.

-A survey, conducted by The Public Opinion Research Centre in June 2016, included a series of questions connected to GE food.
+The latest survey of public opinion was done in 2019 and follows up on a survey, conducted by The Public Opinion Research Centre in June 2016 that included a series of questions connected to GE food.
 The aim of the survey was to find out whether the respondents were interested in the issue and how familiar they were with it.
 Subsequently, they were asked how often they monitored GE food or product ingredients data found on product labels.
 The last part of the survey was a set of statements regarding the safety of eating GE food, scientific knowledge of their impact on human health, and their purchasing decisions on GE food.
-The report also offered comparison of the results with a research done by the Pew Research Centre in the United States.
-The same survey was repeated in June 2017, and June 2019.
+The report also offered a comparison of the results with research done by the Pew Research Centre in the United States.
+The same survey was repeated in June 2017 and June 2019.

 The survey results have not changed dramatically over the years.
 The 2016 survey revealed, and the 2019 survey further confirmed, that most Czechs are simply not interested in the topic of GE foods (78 percent in 2016, 81 percent in 2019).
-More than half of consumers never check food labels for such information, approximately one quarter of them check only seldom, 10 (2016) and 15 (2019) percent of consumers check for such info often, and only 4 percent check all the time.
-In 2017, as well as in 2019, Czechs consider consuming GE foods less safe, when compared to the U.S. consumers.
-In 2019, one quarter of Czech consumers (25 percent) evaluates consumption of GE foods as dangerous.
-On the other hand, 22 percent perceives it as problem-free.
-Information that the food is GE would influence purchasing decision in 22 percent of consumers.
-Out of these, 8 percent would definitely not buy such food.
+More than half of consumers never check food labels for such information, approximately one quarter of them check only seldomly, 10 (2016) and 15 (2019) percent of consumers check for such information often, and only four percent check all the time.
+In 2017, as well as in 2019, more Czechs considered consuming GE foods less safe when compared to the U.S. consumers.
+In 2019, one quarter of Czech consumers (25 percent) evaluated consumption of GE foods as dangerous.
+On the other hand, 22 percent perceives this consumption as problem-free.
+Information that the food is GE would influence the purchasing decision in 22 percent of consumers.
+Out of these, eight percent would definitely not buy such food.

 When asked about availability of information on the topic in 2016, 70 percent of respondents stated that there is definitely (34 percent) or somewhat (36 percent) lack of information on the topic.
-Only three percent think that there is definitely enough information on the topic available.
-In 2019 only three percent of consumers think there is definitely enough information available.
-Positive development is that out of the 70 percent of respondents, who don't think there is enough information available, now 26 percent think that there is definitely a lack of information and 44 percent of consumers stated that there is somewhat a lack of information on the genetically modified foodstuffs available.
+Only three percent thought that there was definitely enough information on the topic available.
+In 2019 only three percent of consumers thought there was definitely enough information available.
+A positive development is that out of the 70 percent of respondents, who did not think there was enough information available, now 26 percent think that there is definitely a lack of information and 44 percent of consumers stated that there is somewhat of a lack of information on the genetically modified foodstuffs available.